ethan-young/seccyd-wj-subtests/preregistration/README.md

 a covariate.

 MN has intimate knowledge of this dataset.
-MN has published two papers using the dataset, although MN has not analyzed or used the variables in the current preregistration.
+MN has published two papers using the dataset.
+MN also has one manuscript in press and one under review using the data.
+MN has not analyzed or used the subtest variables in the current preregistration.

 GI has intimate knowledge of this dataset.
 GI is a co-principle investigator on the project and has published many papers using the